MukhtarAhmad97/Playwright_Unlayer/README.md

 2. Added my name, Mukhtar Ahmad, to personalize the template.
 3. Adjusted the font size and style to fit my preferences.
 4. Clicked the Export button in the top right corner to export the design.
+5. After export, the design is sent to email.
+To handle email scenarios, I used mailosaur library.
-5. Downloaded the exported file as a zip archive and stored it in my project folder, download_HTML.
+6. Then went to email and downloaded the exported file as a zip archive and stored it in my project folder, download_HTML.
-6. Extracted the contents of the zip file into a folder named Extracted_html.
+7. Extracted the contents of the zip file into a folder named Extracted_html.
-7. Opened the HTML file in a browser to view and compare the changes I made to the original template.
+8. Opened the HTML file in a browser to view and compare the changes I made to the original template.

 # Playwright Test Setup